david-delpico-ml/ticketing-classifier/README.md

 ## Results

 ## Conclusion & Future Work
-Use pretrainned weights to compare.
+Use pertained weights to compare.
 Can be use in case an urgency and someone want to know who has to call just saying what's the problem.
 Use the incidence placement for better accuracy.

 ## Installation